hkalic/ZPL2FTP/README.md

 # ZPL2FTP
 Simple example ZPL editor and ZPL file transfer to FTP server
 ---
+You can edit ZPL code in the right panel.
+Manualy or trough the left edit boxes (if you use template code).
+Template ZPL is copy from Laberly online viewer [Laberly viewer](https://labelary.com/viewer.html)
 2do: 'LOAD/SAVE AS label' button

 ### After compile there should be:
 - ZPL_files/              - folder for ZPL files